chibat/denorc/README.md

 # denorc

-Define deno version for each workspace so that it can be switched.
+Define Deno version for each workspace so that it can be switched.

 ## Generate